anantagrawal001/E_Commerce-WebApp-Toy-Store-MVC/README.md

 C. Billing
 D. Transaction Complete
 Minimum tables to be included will be as follows

 Admin table, User table for admin module.

-Product table and transaction table for shopping cart Invoice table for billing
+Product table and transaction table for shopping cart

+Invoice table for billing

 Views of the application will be Razor views.
-On successful creation of the project, it needs to be placed in azure devops repository and all users of the team must upload their work individually so that individual accomplishment can be viewed.

 Technology to be used
 Front end: MVC Core MVC Application.

-Middleware: Asp.NET Core Web API with with Entity Framework Database first approach
+Middleware: Asp.NET Core Web API with with Entity Framework Database

+first approach
 Backend: Database: MS Sql Server
 Use Cases